tulip-control/omega/doc/doc.md

 - `automata.Automaton`: describes a language of (in)finite trees (sequences).
-  This represents an [alternating automaton](http://doi.org/10.1007/3-540-60915-6_6) with the desired acceptance condition (Buchi, Rabin, Streett, Muller, parity, etc.), variables as alphabet, and formulae as guards labeling edges.
+  This represents an [alternating automaton](http://doi.org/10.1007/3-540-60915-6_6) with the desired acceptance condition (Buchi, Rabin, Streett, Muller, parity, etc.), variables as alphabet, and formulas as guards labeling edges.
   A set of `universal_nodes` marks those nodes where path quantification is universal.

 - `automata.TransitionSystem`: describes a transition relation of a discrete system.
-Nodes can be labeled with state predicates (formulae over unprimed variables), and edges with [actions](http://dx.doi.org/10.1145/177492.177726) (formulae over primed variables).
+Nodes can be labeled with state predicates (formulas over unprimed variables), and edges with [actions](http://dx.doi.org/10.1145/177492.177726) (formulas over primed variables).
 Some variables can be universally quantified (inputs), the rest existentially (outputs).
 A transition system can be viewed as an automaton with trivial acceptance condition (e.g., Buchi with all nodes accepting).
 It can also be viewed as